 Leadership Overview

-Washington State University has 10 executives leading key functions including strategy, finance, operations, and academic administration.
+Washington State University has 10 executives leading key functions including operations, finance, and academic administration.

-Driven by a commitment to research and education, Washington State University fosters innovation and provides comprehensive degree programs across numerous disciplines, impacting students and communities nationwide.
+Driven by a commitment to research and education, Washington State University provides comprehensive degree programs across numerous disciplines, fostering innovation and student success.

-Driven by a commitment to research and education, Washington State University fosters innovation and provides comprehensive degree programs across numerous disciplines, impacting students and communities nationwide.
+Driven by a commitment to research and education, Washington State University provides comprehensive degree programs across numerous disciplines, fostering innovation and student success.

 Leadership Roles at Washington State University